maxtepkeev/python-redmine/docs/resources/note.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Returns single Note resource from the CRM plugin by it's id.
+   Returns single Note resource from the CRM plugin by its id.

    :param int resource_id: (required).
 Id of the note.
    :return: :ref:`Resource` object